 + (0) 21 887 0649 to book

-One of Cape Town’s best kept secrets has undergone a major overhaul just in time for the holiday season.
+This is one of Cape Town’s best-kept secrets.
 Situated at the historic Roundhouse, the setting is spectacular.
 Imagine a forest that slopes down to the sea on the slopes of Table Mountain, heavily secluded and very sheltered even when the South Easter decides to really blow things all over the place.
 Tranquil and looking down at some of the best scenery in the country across to the Twelve Apostles, this is a must-visit this time of the year.
 Not only that but the food there is great, and at prices that will not rip your heart out.
 Breakfasts can be fun helped along with a Bloody Mary or glass of bubbly to help you loosen up for the day.
-Lunch brings out things like superb Caesar Sold, very good burgers, rib eye steaks and pizzas.
+Lunch brings out things like superb Caesar Sold, very good burgers, rib-eye steaks and pizzas.
 Linger on till sunset and have sundowners as another perfect day ends.
-The kitchen close at 8pm.
+The kitchen closes at 8pm.
 Parking can be tricky so Ubering is a great idea.

 +27 (0) 21 438 4347

 I am told by friends of mine that the next two on this list are “absolute musts” if you want to see wine in a different light.
 I am very happy enjoying my favourite glass without any fanfare, but their rave reviews makes me think there’s something to all this hype.
-The first one is Stellenbosch Hills bubbly matched with Basilei’s famous fudge.
-The wines – both carbonated fizzy pleasures – are Polkadraai Sauvignon Blanc Brut 2018 with chocolate malt fudge, and the Pinot Noir Rosé with traditional butter fudge.
-They say the unctuous pleasure of the fudge is matched by the zingy tartness of the bubbles and this brings out the best in both offerings.
-Try it if you like – I will take their word for it.
+The first one is Stellenbosch Hills’ Polkadraai and Popcorn Pairing which sees the estate pair its vintages with Guzzle & Wolf Gourmet Popcorn.
+The wine and popcorn pairings include the Polkadraai Sauvignon Blanc Brut 2018 with coconut and chia seeds, Polkadraai Chenin Blanc/Sauvignon Blanc with salted caramel, Polkadraai Rosé with cinnamon and pretzel, and Polkadraai Pinotage/Merlot with dark chocolate popcorn.

 +27 (0) 21 881 3828